Grab it, bag it and bin it

 Dog Control Orders make it is an offence to allow your dog to foul in a public place, without clearing it away immediately and disposing of it properly.

 Disposing of it properly means placing it in one of the bins provided by us or taking it home, putting it in another bag and placing inside your wheelie bin.

 If you are regularly seeing someone allowing their dog to foul in a public place without cleaning it up, then you can pass this information onto our Neighbourhood Warden Service on 0115 907 2244.
 Every dog fouling complaint is investigated.
 Our Neighbourhood Warden Service will visit the area and if possible, put up signs to remind people about the laws on dog fouling.

-A text alert system for members of the public to use if and when they witness a dog fouling has been set up by the Neighbourhood Dog Warden Service.
-If you witness someone allowing their dog to foul you can text the time, date, location and a brief description of the dog and owner to 07792 701 583.
-Alternatively this number may also be used to advise us of any dog fouling that requires cleaning up.
+Alternatively, this number may also be used to advise us of any dog fouling that requires cleaning up.
 We aim to provide the appropriate action within 48 hours of the initial report.
-Text messages to this number cost the standard network rate and a reply will be received when actioned by us.
+Text messages to this number cost the standard network rate and a reply will be received when the clean-up is actioned by us.

 Prosecution of offenders